PseudoDevs/IamGhost/FATAL4.md

-Last updated: 2024-04-02 19:20:31
+Last updated: 2024-04-02 19:21:06
-Random Quote: Be the change that you want to see in the world. - Mahatma Gandhi
+Random Quote: I gave my life to become the person I am right now.
+Was it worth it? - Richard Bach